Sharon McDougall - Updated - 5th February 2024 - 2 minutes to read

 If you’re unsure whether to apply for a mortgage holiday, it’s advisable to seek professional debt help – perhaps from a debt charity or licensed insolvency practitioners (IPs).
 Scotland Debt Solutions offers free same-day meetings and can quickly assess your best options.

-In reality, a mortgage holiday only defers payments for up to six months - it’s intended to provide a breathing space for homeowners in severe financial difficulty.
+In reality, a mortgage holiday only defers payments for up to six months - it’s intended to provide temporary breathing space for homeowners in severe financial difficulty rather than be a long-term solution to serious debt problems.
 It will always cost more in the long run, but in some cases is vital to prevent repossession whilst easing immediate financial pressures.

-The debt solutions available in Scotland, such as the Debt Arrangement Scheme (DAS) or Scottish Trust Deed, could help you repay your other debts, so releasing money to keep up with mortgage repayments.
+Formal debt solutions available in Scotland, such as the Debt Arrangement Scheme (DAS) or Scottish Trust Deed, could help you to restructure your other debts, thereby freeing up money to keep up with your monthly mortgage repayments.

 For more information on whether a mortgage holiday may be worth it for you in the long-term, please call our team of licensed insolvency practitioners.
 Scotland Debt Solutions specialises in helping Scottish residents deal with debt, and can provide the reliable guidance you need.